unbounce/styleguide/README.md

 0. Keep lines 90 characters wide or less.

+0. Only use a single blank line to separate methods or other source code.
+If absolutely necessary in the short-term, use code banners; but do so only sparingly!

 ##2.
 Comments

 0. Write self-documenting code.
 If feel you need a comment, refactor the code until a comment feels like overkill.
 Then, ignore the rest of this section.